erizhang/pecker/README.md

+Pecker
+--

-## How does this tool to generate the fan-in/out information
+### How does this tool to generate the fan-in/out information
-### Step 1.
+#### Step 1.
 Generate the call graph dot files via `Doxygen`
 We would like to generate the call graph dot files, we have to change the `Doxygen` configuration file as below:
 ```
 EXTRACT_ALL            = YES
-INPUT                  = init kernel boot mm fs lib tools # where the source code will be parsed
+INPUT                  = # specify the source code relative path, split with whitespace
 INLINE_SOURCES         = YES
 GENERATE_LATEX         = NO
-INCLUDE_PATH           = include                          # header file path
+INCLUDE_PATH           = # specify the header file relative path, split with whitespace
 HAVE_DOT               = YES
 CALL_GRAPH             = YES
 CALLER_GRAPH           = YES